LeonSering/leonsering/content/traveling/usa_2022/index.md

       title: USA 2022
       subtitle: April 17 to October 11
       text: |-
-        Starting in Los Angeles, my girlfriend and I embarked on a road trip in our trusty Jeep Liberty named "Rusty".
-We explored the national and state parks of the USA, including the stunning landscapes of the Southwest, Texas, Florida, the East Coast, the North, and the West Coast.
-From the iconic red rock formations of Arches and Canyonlands to the majestic beauty of Yosemite and Yellowstone, our journey allowed us to experience the diverse wonders of nature together.
+        In 2022, my girlfriend and I spent six months road-tripping across the US in our reliable Jeep Liberty "Rusty", starting and ending in Los Angeles.
+We began with the stunning waterfalls of Yosemite, then visited Zion and the Grand Canyon before driving through Texas to Florida, where we went kayaking in the Everglades and saw amazing wildlife including alligators, manatees, and dolphins.
+On the East Coast we visited Washington DC and spent time in New York before heading north to Yellowstone with its impressive volcanic landscape and geysers.
+From there we went back to Utah to explore the amazing red rock formations of Arches and Canyonlands.
+An incredible journey through so many different landscapes.

         <center>{{< figure src="usa_route.jpeg" >}}</center>